opdavies/oliverdavies.uk/source/_posts/test-driven-drupal-presentation-drupalcon-europe.md

 ---
-title: Test Driven Drupal presentation from DrupalCon Europe
+title: Test-Driven Drupal presentation from DrupalCon Europe
 excerpt: Links to the video and slides from my automated testing session from DrupalCon Europe.
 tags:
     - drupal